 Mount Holly Middle School is a public middle school in Mount Holly.
-The principal of Mount Holly Middle School is Ms Jennifer Reep and can be contacted at email@example.com.
-758 students attend Mount Holly Middle School and identify as White, non-Hispanic; Hispanic; and Multiracial.
-49% of the 758 students here are paying reduced lunch prices.
+The principal of Mount Holly Middle School is Ms Jennifer Reep, whose e-mail is email@example.com.
+758 children attend Mount Holly Middle School and identify as White, non-Hispanic; Hispanic; and Multiracial.
+49% of the 758 students here get reduced lunch prices.
 The student to teacher ratio at Mount Holly Middle School is 17:1.
 Belmont Middle School is one of the nearest middle schools.

 |American Indian/Alaskan Native||0.5%||0.2%|

 |Native American or Native Alaskan||0.4%||0.2%|

 |Students eligible for free or reduced-price lunch program||49%||61%|